 I’ve been searching the Internet to find articles on how to migrate from SharePoint to the cloud and haven’t found much relevant information.

 For this reason, I decided to write an article that will focus on the technical aspects of a SharePoint Online migration.
-However, it’s important to note that even if we’re moving to Office 365, it technically is still a on-premise SharePoint migration, so everything you’ve read about them still applies.
+However, it’s important to note that even if we’re moving to Microsoft 365, it technically is still a on-premise SharePoint migration, so everything you’ve read about them still applies.

 I strongly recommend you start by reading the above articles if all this is new to you.
-A lot of people tend to see Governance as some kind of out-of-control monster, but with a little patience and planning, you can keep it simple and have it serve your needs the way you want it to.
+A lot of people tend to see governance as some kind of out-of-control monster, but with a little patience and planning, you can keep it simple and have it serve your needs the way you want it to.
 This will, in turn, help you manage your SharePoint much more efficiently.

 Of course, there is a variable you should be taking into consideration: You’re moving to the cloud.
-So if you had SharePoint installed on your servers, upgrading to Office 365 means that you may not have the same features available to you.
+So if you had SharePoint installed on your servers, upgrading to Microsoft 365 means that you may not have the same features available to you.

-Consider Missing Features in SharePoint Online
+Consider missing features in SharePoint Online

-Manually copying files
+- Manually copying files

-Using custom coded solutions or a third party tool
+- Using custom coded solutions or a third party tool

-Manually Copying Files to Office 365
+Manually copying files to Microsoft 365

-I included this method because I have to, but it’s important to note that, in my opinion, it’s the least practical way to migrate.
+I included this method because I have to.
+But it’s important to note that, in my opinion, it’s the least practical way to migrate.

-One way this can be accomplished, is by taking the files using the Explorer View in SharePoint, and moving them manually to the destination.
+One way this can be accomplished, is by selecting the files using the Explorer View in SharePoint, and moving them manually to the destination.
 However, by doing it this way, you will lose all metadata as well as the “Created by” and the “Created date”.
 They will be replaced by the person responsible for the copying, at the time he is doing it.